-When you Make a Garnish Garden in Containers, you have an access to flavorful herbs, fresh flowers, juicy fruits, and organic vegetables, all of which you can use in a variety of ways to make your cuisines look more beautiful while adding a dash of nutrition at the same time!
+When you Make a Garnish Garden in Containers, you have access to flavorful herbs, fresh edible flowers, juicy fruits, and organic vegetables, all of which can be used in various ways to make your cuisines look more beautiful and savorable while adding a dash of nutrition at the same time!

 Check out our article on delicious soup garden in pots here

 Edible flowers bring colors, fragrances, and flavors to not just cakes and desserts and salads but other recipes as well.
 You can grow Rose, Nasturtium, Pansy, Jasmine, Calendula, Dandelions, Sunflowers, and Hibiscus in your garnish garden.

 Here are some of the best edible flowers for cakes and garnishing

 Herbs like Basil, Chives, Oregano, Rosemary, Parsley, Mint, Chervil, Cilantro, and Dill are used to accentuate the taste and appearance of the food.
 Grow the ones you use most in your small garnish garden to always have access to aromatic herbs for your meal.

 Check out the names of the best cooking herbs here